 Environmental, Social, and Governance Reporting: Creating Value, Building Trust

-Our vision to improve health and well-being by leading access to high quality, affordable, and equitable care is our company’s North Star.
-In this, our first-ever environmental, social, and governance (ESG) report, we share how ESG is woven into the strategy and goals that support our vision and inspire our efforts to build vibrant, healthy communities.
+Our vision to improve health and well-being by leading access to high quality, affordable, and equitable care is our company's North Star.
+In our Environmental, Social, and Governance (ESG) Report, we share how ESG is woven into the strategy and goals that support our vision and inspire our efforts to build vibrant, healthy communities.

 ESG reporting demonstrates how an organization’s strategy creates long-term value for its community.
 With increasing expectations from regulators and consumers (83% of consumers think companies should be actively shaping ESG best practices, according to the Blue Cross and Blue Shield Association), it's clear that ESG reporting can strengthen an organization's reputation and trust with its stakeholders.